 Deviled refers to any stuffed egg recipe that uses mustard, pepper, or any other ingredient to spice up the ingredients that are stuffed into the yolk cavity.
 So if your egg recipe isn’t spicy, it’s just a stuffed egg that’s on your egg tray.

 Like this deviled egg recipe?
-Then check out these easy deviled eggs recipes.
+Then check out these easy deviled eggs recipes that are healthy, too!

-All these simple deviled egg recipes are perfect for picnics, potlucks, and retro Mad Men type parties!
+All these simple and healthy deviled egg recipes are perfect for picnics, potlucks, and retro Mad Men type parties!

 The best way to make hard boiled eggs